 There are no regulations or rules in the Republic of the Marshall Islands regarding the authorization of distance education programs.

-Waldorf sent a regulatory compliance inquiry to the following territories and is pending a response.
+Waldorf sent a regulatory compliance inquiry to the following territories and did not receive a response.

 - American Samoa

 - Commonwealth of Northern Marianas Islands